https://www.facebook.com/tr?id=838238624060661&ev=PageView &noscript=1/>

 All primaries to provide wraparound care

-The government also wants all primary schools to provide wraparound care between 8am and 6pm to pupils from 2026.
+The government’s wants all primary schools to provide wraparound care between 8am and 6pm to pupils from 2026, either on their own or in partnership with other schools.

 Many primary schools already offer breakfast and after school clubs, so these changes will affect some primary schools more than others, but we are yet to get more information on how this will be funded.